 Some posts may include affiliate links.
 For more info, please click here.

-Today, August 2, 2017, I gratefully celebrate my sobriety birthday.
+Today on August 2, 2021, I gratefully celebrate my sobriety birthday.
 I am 4 years sober from alcohol!
 Finally coming to terms with my dangerous, abusive drinking habits and high functioning alcoholism allowed me to pursue a life free from alcohol.

 It was the best decision I have made, not only for myself, but for my family as well!
 Here are 25 reasons why sobriety rocks, and why I am so proud to be living a life free from the grips of alcohol addiction.